16th Apr 2021

 Audio files: Audio files are edited using Audacity & are stored on my password protected computer during the retention period.

-My accounts are processed without disclosing my clients full name however if you pay me online your name will appear on my business banking accounts & records.
+My business accounts are prepared without disclosing my clients full name however if you pay me online your name will appear on my business banking accounts & records.

 For IT help & assistance or when my electronic devices require servicing or repair, I always use service providers who state they are GDPR compliant.